pulumi/pulumi-hugo/themes/default/content/blog/cloud-systems-part-three/index.md

     )])
 ```

 First, we need to make it possible for our Flask application to communicate with the internet.
 That requires three pieces of configuration: a target group for port 80, a load balancer to spread out incoming requests and make sure our website doesn't get overwhelmed as easily, and a listener to forward public traffic to the defined target group.
+The target group is directed at the endpoint for the VPC we created earlier,

 ```python
 def get_registry_info(rid):